STEAM - Frequently Asked Questions

 What are the STEAM Criteria?

-- Student must meet the STEAM Academy Code of Conduct and be approved by
+• Students must meet the STEAM Academy Code of Conduct and be approved by administration.

-- Other enrichment courses includes: PE, Music, Art, Intro to Psychology, Digital Art, Zoology, and Botany.
+• Other enrichment courses include: PE, Music, Art, Intro to Psychology, Digital Art, Zoology, and Botany.